xiallc/PixieSDK/doc/pages/pixie16/pixiesdk-transition-guide.md

 The Legacy API exposed a number of globally defined constants that need to be internal to the SDK.
 This includes DSP sizes, maximum lengths for objects (trace, histogram), and control register bit values.
 We have internalized many of these constants.
-We have kept a handful of the defines available in `pixie.h` while we finalize their implementation.
+We have kept a handful of the defines available in `pixie16.h` while we finalize their implementation.

 Users often calculate the size of the Statistics block using the following calculation: